harryberlin/AVR-IBus.public/README.md

 ## Next Steps / ToDo
 - Extension for Bluetooth A2DP Audio Streaming
 - finish Android App for Configuration
+- Request RLS for Welcome/Leaving
+- may modify RCam-Control for other Solutions (e.g. Coolant Thermostat)

 ## Userinterface in the Car
 For opening GUI of OEM BMW Infotaimentsystem: